sleimanyara/sleimanyara.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Political Economy
-  - Behavioural Economics
+  - Public Economics
+  - Development
-  - Information Retrieval
+  - Behavioural Science

 # Education to show in About widget
 education: